 Why Play Makers?

 An approach to teaching in which students build and demonstrate understanding through an art form.
-Students engage in a creative process which connects and art form to another subject and meets evolving objectives
+Students engage in a creative process which connects an art form to another subject and meets evolving objectives.

 Using Theatre Skills to Learn STEM Concepts